noface4823/xsscraft/README.md

 Enter the target URL with FUZZ

-Enter the path to your XSS payload wordlist (e.g., xss.txt)
+Enter the path to your XSS payload wordlist (e.g., payloads.txt)

 Choose whether to save reflected (vulnerable) URLs to a file